The A* Team - How Tassomai is helping students succeed at GCSE science

 Know, going in, that if your students engage in Tassomai daily, you will save hundreds of hours of marking and admin, allowing you to use your time to help your students more directly….
 Likewise, remember that getting your students working on Tassomai means far less class time is spent going back over facts taught in previous terms.
 So advocate, advocate, advocate!

-Make the most of the data that Tassomai provides... use your SAM data: in weekly staff meetings to discuss intervention plans; for parents’ evenings; in class to show the students themselves.
+Make the most of the data that Tassomai provides... use the Understanding Grid: in weekly staff meetings to discuss intervention plans; for parents' evenings; in class to show the students themselves.

-Introduce PRIZES and REWARDS: Rank by “activity” to reward the week’s top Tassomai users: chocolate, prize-draws for a shopping voucher, or our “queue-jumper” pass all work well.
-You can also allow students access to their phones in break-time in a set location if they’re using them primarily for Tassomai.
+Introduce PRIZES and REWARDS: Rank by "Daily Goals" to reward the week's top Tassomai users: chocolate, prize-draws for a shopping voucher, or our "queue-jumper" pass all work well.
+You can also allow students access to their phones in break-time in a set location if they're using them primarily for Tassomai.

 Use Tassomai in LESSON TIME, both as a regular plenary, and for once-a-week full lessons.
-While they’re doing quizzes, you can spend the lesson doing short tuition sessions with small groups of students, identifying needs based on the SAM data.
+While they’re doing quizzes, you can spend the lesson doing short tuition sessions with small groups of students, identifying needs based on the Understanding Grid.